bishwajit70/independent-service-provider/README.md

-# Getting Started with Create React App
+# Wedding Photographer

-This project was bootstrapped with [Wedding Photographer](https://weeding-photographer-669b5.web.app/).
+# This project was bootstrapped with [Wedding Photographer](https://weeding-photographer-669b5.web.app/).

+# Functionality:
+* Used Login system with email and password
+* Used Login system with google
+* Used Login system with Github
+* Used Resgister user with email and password
+* Will give error if user is not registered.
+* If the user want to see order website will redirect to login page if user not logged in
+* User can reset password
+* User will get verification email

 ## Available Scripts